 I am sorry to say, but this is really frustrating.

 Do you have a working m2p version with kodi?
 Where can I find it?
 What is the correct procedure to update the shipped kodi version to a newer one?5.
-October 2015 at 9:59 #15988
+Oktober 2015 at 9:59 #15988

 Allright guys, i got it to work using a fresh max2play v2.22 image.
 (I didn’t start kodi 14 before running the update!):